Blockether/catalyst/.serena/memories/code_style_conventions.md

 - **Follow existing patterns exactly**
 - **Line length: 120 chars maximum**
 - **Avoid `Any` type** - prefer typed classes inheriting from Pydantic `BaseModel`
+- **WHEN you are spoting the obvious error YOU SHOULD ALWAYS correct it without proposing the FALLBACK (NO FALLBACK POLICY)**

 ### File Organization
 - Every module should have files ending with `Core` and `internal` folder